Colombia with Kids: 3-Week Family Itinerary

 This post contains compensated links.

 Tourism to Colombia has steadily increased along with the improved security situation.
-In 2017, four million foreign tourists visited Colombia – an increase of over 650% since 2007!
+In 2024, nearly 6.7 million non-resident visitors came to Colombia, an 8.5% increase over 2023!

-Kids play on a swing while hiking to a cacao farm near Minca, Colombia
+The Brewer kids playing on a swing during a family hike to a cacao farm near Minca, Colombia.

-Nowhere on earth is completely safe to travel, but we felt quite safe during our visit to Colombia.
+Nowhere on earth is completely safe to travel, but we felt safe during our family trip to Colombia.
 We encountered a couple of ‘characters’ on the streets of Cartagena (as you would in any major city in the world), but they were harmless.

-In general, we found the areas we visited in Colombia felt safe & well policed.
+In general, we found the areas we visited in Colombia felt safe and well policed.
 Best of all, the Colombian people were very friendly and helpful.

 We are happy to share our Colombia travel experiences with you.
-Please keep in mind the decision to travel to any destination rests solely with each individual traveler.
+Please keep in mind the decision to travel to any destination rests solely with each individual traveller.

-The first step in planning a holiday to Colombia with kids is deciding the best time to go.
-If, like us, you are limited to school holidays, you’ll probably be planning your Colombia travel during Christmas or spring break.
-As luck would have it, these months are the best time to visit Colombia.
+The first step in planning a trip to Colombia with kids is deciding the best time to go.
+If, like us, you are limited to school holidays, you’ll probably be planning your Colombia family vacation during Christmas or spring break.
+Lucky for families, these months are the best time to visit Colombia.

 We live in the Canadian Rocky Mountains and we start dreaming of flying to warmer destinations when the snow starts to fly.
-Hot, sunny weather along the Caribbean coast of Colombia makes it a perfect destination for a winter family vacation.
+Hot, sunny weather along the Caribbean coast of Colombia makes it a perfect destination for a family vacation in winter.

 If you can visit Colombia with kids at other times of the year, you will enjoy fewer crowds and lower prices, but higher humidity and rainfall.
-The rainy season doesn’t sound too bad actually.
-The rain is rarely an all-day affair and days tend to be sunny in the morning with clouds and rain later in the day.
+The rainy season may still work for some families, especially if you can stay flexible.
+Outside the dry season, expect higher humidity and more rain, though showers may not last all day.

 We visited Colombia in December and it was sunny and warm the entire time.
 The only rain we encountered was during our Ciudad Perdida trek, where it’s common for late day showers in the jungle of the Sierra Nevada mountains.